 You must really discipline yourself to meet these deadlines.
 It’s very important.
 That’s probably the biggest thing.

-Your model may be, you want to win festival awards and critical acclaim and what not, but still be respectful that it’s made for an audience with other people’s money.
-Don’t just make some art project that you’re reading the yellow pages or your reading a dictionary for two hours in black and white.
+Your model maybe, you want to win festival awards and critical acclaim and whatnot, but still, be respectful that it’s made for an audience with other people’s money.
+Don’t just make some art projects that you’re reading the yellow pages or your reading a dictionary for two hours in black and white.
 That may be art, but unless you are paying for all of it, it’s irresponsible, at least from my point of view.

 What advice do you have for people who want to get into your industry?